Water Damage from Water Heater

 5. Drywall Repair

-If the drywall damaged area is small, then it would be very easy to repair; you just need to need to cut out the damaged area and make a hole by using a drill machine.
+If the water heater leak drywall damage is minimal, then it would be relatively easy to repair; you just need to need to cut out the damaged area and make a hole by using a drill machine.

 Then you just need to fix another portion of the drywall at the same place.
 To fix this, you just need to put knife and drywall components and apply them over the wall and edges.